xiaoxianyu-office/mm/Mobs/Mobs.md

   Display: "Hello\nWorld!"
   Nameplate:
     Enabled: true

+    # The Offset of the nameplate
+    Offset: 1.8

+    # The Scale of the nameplate
+    Scale: 2

     # If set, forces the nameplate to work with modeled entities from the ModelEngine plugin
     Mounted: true
 ```